floratmin/gettext-extractor-svelte/README.md

 # [gettext-extractor](https://github.com/lukasgeiter/gettext-extractor) for svelte files
-This extractor extracts also all the called functions into a separate dictionary.
+This extractor extracts also all the called functions and the function definition into a separate dictionary.

 ### Installation